memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified-ii/README.md

 This "freshness" constraint prevents `c2(x)` from containing `λx. x+x`.
 Great!
 Crisis averted.

-Finally, I want to point out that "x fresh" in this context does not mean "globally fresh", but instead: `x` is distinct from all other variables explicitly mentioned in this equation.
+Finally, I want to point out that "y fresh" does not mean "globally fresh", but instead: `y` is distinct from all other variables explicitly mentioned in this equation.

 [^constant]: I write "Zero" to prevent being ambiguous with the numeric variables `0, 1, 2` that we use in shapes.
 [^general]: This works generally.
 If you have an equation `t1 = t2`, where `x` comes up in `t1`, but not in `t2`, you can always derive `t1[x := y] = t2` and thus `t1 = t1[x := y]` (assuming `y` fresh).